-Jurors can park for free in the Shaw Park Drive Garage and Transit Center at 232 S. Meramec (maximum height for vehicles is 8'4" on level 1 and 7'4" on levels 2 and above).
+Jurors can park for free in the Shaw Park Drive Garage and Transit Center at 232 S. Meramec (maximum height for vehicles is 7 feet on levels 2 and above).
 The courthouse is accessible via MetroLink.
 The Clayton Station at South Central and Forest Park Parkway is located one block south of the courthouse.

 Bring your garage parking ticket with you to the Jury Assembly Room for parking validation.

 Each day you return, you must come to the Jury Assembly Room between 8:00 a.m. and 4:00 p.m. to have a parking stamp placed on your ticket.

 Only individuals who have a disability and hang a tag or plate from the Missouri Department of Revenue may park in the Courts Building garage.
 Parking in this garage is free; you will not receive a ticket.
 Please notify us in advance if you require disabled parking by calling 615-2669; when the recording starts, press zero to leave a message.